coverclock/com-diag-hazer/README.md

 have a magnetic compass; otherwise it will be displayed as "0.000\*M".
 The cardinal compass direction, e.g. "SE", is based on the true bearing.

-## Google Earth
+## Google Earth Pro

 In February 2017 I used Hazer with Google Earth Pro, the desktop version of the web based application.
 Today, August 2018, the real-time GPS feature of Google Earth Pro no longer seems to work with latest version, 7.3.2, for the Mac (I haven't tried it for other operating systems).
 Neither does 7.3.1.
-But 7.1.8 seems to work.
+But 7.1.8 works.

-Google Earth only accepts GPS data on a serial port, or at least something that kinda sorta looks like a serial port.
+Google Earth Pro only accepts GPS data on a serial port, or at least somethin that kinda sorta looks like a serial port.
 So I process the NMEA stream from a serial-attached GPS device using gpstool running on a Linux server, then forwarded it via UDP datagrams to another gpstool on the same server, and then use that gpstool to forward the NMEA stream out a serial port across a two FTDI USB-to-serial adaptors hooked back-to-back with a null modem in between, to a Mac running Google Earth Pro.

-Note that empirically and anecdotally, Google Earth Pro appears to only accept serial input at 4800 baud.
-More recent and advanced GPS devices default to 9600 baud, and will overrun a 4800 baud serial port.
+Empirically and anecdotally, but undocumentedly, Google Earth Pro appears to only accept serial input at 4800 baud.
+More recent and advanced GPS devices default to 9600 baud, and can overrun a 4800 baud serial port.
 So I used a USGlobalSat BU-353S4, which defaults to 4800 baud, as my GPS device on the Linux server.

 As Rube Goldberg as this is, it seems to work.